AbyelT/DD2482-devops-tasks/test2/intro.md

 Serverless Functions are server-side functions that is hosted and run by a third-party vendor e.g. Google cloud, AWS.
 The vendors takes care of infrastructure configuration, maintenance and scaling of the functions.

 ## What prior experience & tools is required?
 This tutorial is intended for beginners new to serverless functions.
-Experience with docker and kubernetes are not required but is a bonus.
+Experience with docker and Kubernetes are not required but is a bonus.
 The steps used are based on the [OpenFaas documentation](https://docs.openfaas.com/).

 By [Abyel Tesfay](https://github.com/AbyelT) & [Chrysa Dikonimaki](https://github.com/xrisaD)